PFE-MCTS/MCTS-Games/README.md

 ## Applying it to your game
+If you want to apply MCTS engine to your game you have to follow theses steps:
 1. Clone the project or download it
 2. Read the [standard.py file](https://github.com/PFE-MCTS/MCTS-Games/blob/master/Standard.py)
 3. code your game according to the standard.py template